Closing arguments to begin in Trump impeachment trial

 “I will never buy into the fact that people will do something that is politically expedient, and I certainly hope that our Democratic senators uphold the Constitution and protect our country,” said Rep. Cindy Axne, D-Iowa.

 A vote for acquittal is a near certainty.
-The republicans have a majority in the Senate, and some Democrats might join them as well.
+The Republicans have a majority in the Senate, and some Democrats might join them as well.

-Although trump says his call with Ukrainian President Zelensky was “perfect” some supporters concede it could have been handled better.
+Although Trump says his call with Ukrainian President Zelensky was “perfect,” some supporters concede it could have been handled better.

-“Generally speaking going after corruption would be the right thing to do, but he did it maybe in the wrong manner,” said Sen. Joni Ernst, R-Iowa.
+“Generally speaking, going after corruption would be the right thing to do, but he did it maybe in the wrong manner,” said Sen. Joni Ernst, R-Iowa.

 Critics say now the president will face another jury on Election Day 2020.

-“We get to send a message at the ballot box that cheating, lying involving a foreign country in our own domestic politics, not to mention abuse of power more broadly and bad administration, that that’s not OK, that we can do better,” said Pete Buttigieg, Democratic presidential candidate
+“We get to send a message at the ballot box that cheating, lying, involving a foreign country in our own domestic politics, not to mention abuse of power more broadly and bad administration, that that’s not OK, that we can do better,” said Pete Buttigieg, Democratic presidential candidate.

 House Intelligence Chairman Adam Schiff would not say whether the house plans to subpoena John Bolton.

-The former national security adviser reportedly says in his upcoming book that president trump told him that U.S. security aid to Ukraine was dependent on investigations into democrats including presidential candidate Joe Biden and his son Hunter.
+The former national security adviser reportedly says in his upcoming book that President Trump told him that U.S. security aid to Ukraine was dependent on investigations into Democrats including presidential candidate Joe Biden and his son Hunter.

 Copyright 2020 CNN.
 All rights reserved.